octavio1594/Blockbusted/README.md

 # Blockbusted
-Final project for CS 441, Software Engeneerng.
+Final project for CS 441, Software Engineerng.

 This project is the result of a colaboration between 5 people an myself.
 The project is an application, in a very early state, that helps with